TERMS AND CONDITIONS OF BUSINESS

 The Gender Pay Gap is the difference in remuneration of all men and women across a workforce and must be reported on by larger organisations.
 This is not the same as unequal pay which is paying men and women differently for performing the same work and which is illegal.
 GVG’s salary structure pays no regard to the gender of staff so rewards equally women and men who are working in similar roles.

-The mean pay figures do not permit explanation of the fact that a very high proportion of the profession’s nursing and reception staff are female and therefore earning less than veterinary surgeons: 64% of our male employees are vets whereas only 16% of our female employees are vets.
+The mean pay figures do not permit explanation of the fact that a very high proportion of the profession’s nursing and reception staff are female and therefore earning less than veterinary surgeons: 57% of our male employees are vets whereas only 17% of our female employees are vets.
 The practice would welcome more male nurses and receptionists and would encourage men to apply to either train or be employed by us in the future.
+We are pleased to note that since the last report there has been an increase in the proportion of women in both of the upper pay quarters (Top Quarter has seen an increase from 62% to 66% and Upper Middle Quarter from 83% to 86%) as well as an increase in the proportion of men in the Lower Quarter (2% to 4%) which partially accounts for the reduction in the GPG reported.

 Difference in hourly rates of pay